mietek/pol/README.md

 Let's talk about a refinement.
 With a thousand names on disk it's easy to run out of mnemonics.
 Let's re-use the field CONTEXT: after you scramble the word into a block address, add the contents of CONTEXT and search that block.
 If CONTEXT is 0, no difference.
 But if CONTEXT is non-zero, you're searching a different block.
 If CONTEXT can vary from 0 to 15, you can have 16 different definitions of the same word.
 You'll find the one that had the same value of CONTEXT when you defined it.
 If there is no entry for a word under a given CONTEXT, you won't get a match.
 A block containing a definition for the same word under a different CONTEXT won't be searched.

 For example, stock numbers might look the same for different sales-lines.
 By setting CONTEXT you can distinguish them.
 You can use the same name for a report screen that you use for its instruction screen; distinguish them by CONTEXT.
 If you're scrambling anyway, you may as well add in CONTEXT (modulo a power of 2); it costs nothing, and vastly extends the universe of names.
 In fact, you can use CONTEXT in both the ways we've discussed, simultaneously.
-For as an aditive constant it tends to be small; and as a block number, large.
+For as an additive constant it tends to be small; and as a block number, large.
 So your search routine can decide whether to scramble or not based on its size.

 A problem arises if you plan to dissect words.
 All those extra dictionary searches are augmented by disk searches and their attendant disk accesses.
 Several solutions are possible: Scramble with only the first couple of characters, so at least the disk searches are in the same block - which will be in core.
 Or use only non-zero values of CONTEXT and let 0 inhibit the disk search.
 That is, make dissection and disk searching mutually exclusive.
 As is often the case, the problem is serious only if you aren't aware of it.